Part One – The Frame:

 So there it is,

-my two filthy little cents.
+my two cents.
 Go give this band your money – they deserve it and at the end of the day no matter which version you listen to you’ll get to hear an incredible album from one of the greatest acts still gracing us with something honest.

 By the way – fuck all of you – I LOVE Everything.